 At James Tracey Eye Care, we provide our patients with effective, specialized treatment to control the progression of myopia.
 By stopping or slowing the progression of myopia, we reduce long-term risks to best ensure that your child enjoys the world with healthy eyes throughout their life.

-James Tracey Eye Care serves patients in Midland Park,Midtown, Wyckoff and Woodcliff Lake, throughout New York.
+James Tracey Eye Care serves patients in Midland Park,Midtown, Wyckoff and Woodcliff Lake, throughout New Jersey.